Helio-Health-Group/helio-http4s/README.md

 Using http4s, circe, and ScalikeJDBC, and the tables/data used in the first step, create the following:

 # Part 2 Challenge Tasks:
-1. JSON list Endpoints for one or both the tables you have created, based on a search parameter of your choosing.
+1. JSON list Endpoints for one or both the tables you have created, based on a search path parameter of your choosing.
-   - note: see the acronym endpoint as an example
-2. Create another JSON list endpoint which takes a search parameter and then join the two datasets,
+2. Create another JSON list endpoint which takes a search path parameter and then join the two datasets,
-   - note: this can be either at the endpoint level or at the database level - your choice.
+   - note: this can be either at the endpoint level or at the database level.
-   - note2: if the search parameter only satisfies one dataset, then that result should be returned, with the other as option
+   - note2: if the search path parameter only satisfies one dataset, then that result should be returned, with the other as option
 3. Add a POST/create endpoint to one of the tables you have created, so that a JSON response can add an entry to that
-4. Add a PUT / update endpoint to the table/entity in 3.
+4. Add a PUT/update endpoint to the table/entity in 3.

 Bonus: Utilize foldLeft or Either, or Both somewhere in your application.

 # Part 2 Challenge Rules/Goals:
 - Code in this Part must be written in Scala
 - No mutable datastructures, or use of var (i.e., must use val)
-- Please try to avoid Null and use the Option instead.
+- Please avoid Null and use the Option instead.
 - You are free to bring in new libraries for other details, so long as they do not detract/diminish/replace the use of http4s, circe, ScalikeJDBC (i.e., core libraries use at Helio)
 - For some reason one of the above must be broken, please be prepared to discuss it.
 - Add features or testings if desired, they are appreciated but are not required here.
-- Take as much time as you like, it's estimate that this should take anywhere from 2-6 hours depending on skill level or exposure.
+- Take as much time as needed, it's estimated that this should take anywhere from 2-6 hours depending on skill level or exposure.
 It could take longer, but feel free to reach out to us if there's a concern in this area.

 ### Project Notes: